 The fire is visible from Tioga Road, Glacier Point, and high-country vistas.

-Park Managers are working with the local Air Quality Districts and will be monitoring smoke impacts to the park and local communities.
+Smoke is dispersing to the north and northeast and settling locally at night.
+Park managers are working with the local Air Quality Districts and will be monitoring smoke impacts to the park and local communities.

 |Current as of|